Different kinds of lettering work better than others, depending on the size of your design.

 - Serif fonts (like Times New Roman) and script fonts don't usually come out well at small sizes.
 When stitched too small, those fonts can look sloppy and illegible.

 - I will work with you to ensure your design looks as sharp, professional and clear as possible, and I'll advise if it seems that the size or font style you've chosen may not stitch out clearly.

 In general, remember to consider the overall size of your design.
 If it's a small design, keep your text to a minimum and only include the most important text.

 For example, a design that works well on the front of a sweatshirt may not work well on the sleeve of a T-shirt, or a design that looks great on the corner of a blanket may not stitch well on a baseball cap.

 If you're unsure whether your design will work well on the garment you've chosen, just ask!
-I've got lots of experience working with lots of different design styles and garments, and I'll gladly help guide you in the right direction.
+I've worked with a multitude of design styles and garments over the years, and I'll gladly help guide you in the right direction.

 Designs may need to be digitized a little differently depending on the color of the material they're being stitched on.
 Different color schemes will look a little different when they're stitched out, as light-colored threads tend to be a little bit thicker and cover differently than dark-colored threads.

 Designs stitch differently on different materials.
 Because of that, I take the type of material into consideration when advising you on what material you might want to consider for the design you want, and even when digitizing your design.